-Resource Exploration and Development is Inherently Speculative

-The exploration for and development of mineral deposits involves significant risks that even a combination of careful evaluation, experience and knowledge may not eliminate or adequately mitigate.
-While the discovery of a mineral deposit may result in substantial rewards, few projects that are explored are ultimately developed into producing mines.
+Resource Exploration and Development is Inherently Speculative discovery of a mineral deposit may result in substantial rewards, few projects that are explored are ultimately developed into producing mines.
 Major expenditures are required to locate and establish mineral reserves, to develop metallurgical processes and to construct mining and processing facilities at a particular site.
 Whether a mineral deposit will be commercially viable depends on a number of factors, some of which are: the particular attributes of the deposit, such as size, grade and proximity to infrastructure; metal prices (which are highly volatile and cyclical); and government regulations, including regulations relating to prices, taxes, royalties, land tenure, land use, allowable production, importing and exporting of minerals and environmental protection.
 There can be no guarantee that the estimates of quantities and qualities of minerals disclosed will be economically recoverable.
 With all mining operations, there is uncertainty and, therefore, risk associated with operating parameters and costs resulting from the scaling up of extraction methods tested in pilot conditions.